How Much Does the GMAT Cost?

 What Is the Process to Reschedule or Cancel My GMAT Appointment?

-Follow the steps in this article, which walks you step-by-step through how to reschedule or cancel your GMAT appointment.
+Follow the steps in this article, which walk you step-by-step through how to reschedule or cancel your GMAT appointment.

 What Is the Duration of the GMAT?

-The total exam time for the GMAT Online exam and the in-person GMAT is 3 hours and 7 minutes (not counting the two optional 8-minute breaks).
+The total exam time for the GMAT Online exam and the in-person GMAT is 2 hours and 15 minutes (with one optional 10-minute break).

 How Many Sections Are on the GMAT?